iomete/iom-docs/glossary/tensorflow-estimator-api.md

 ---
 title: Tensorflow Estimator API
+description: Utilize TensorFlow Estimator API for intuitive creation of complete ML models.
+Easily train, evaluate, and generate predictions with this versatile API.
-description: What is the Tensorflow Estimator API?
-The Tensorflow Estimator API is a powerful tool for creating machine learning models that are both complete and intuitive.
+banner_description: The Tensorflow Estimator API is a powerful tool for creating machine learning models that are both complete and intuitive.
 With the Estimator API, one can easily train, evaluate, and generate predictions for one’s model.
 alphabet: T
 ---